An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 result = 5 + 7

 Python automatically promotes integers to floats if an operation requires floating-point arithmetic.
-You can also convert between types explicitly:
+You can also convert between types explicitly.
+Note that converting a float to an integer using int() truncates (cuts off) the decimal part; to round to the nearest whole number, use round().

 # Converting from float to int (truncates decimals)